mug896/ip-bash-completion/README.md

 ## Usage

-Basically, capitalized words are values that the user have to enter.
+Basically, capitalized words are values that the user has to enter.

 ```sh
 bash$ ip route add PREFIX via ADDRESS